yjose/react-native-course/lessons/intro.md

   <strong>  Youssouf EL Azizi </strong>
 </p>

 I'm a full-stack engineer and mobile tribe lead at [Obytes](https://www.obytes.com/).
-Currently working with helping my team produce good quality Apps.
+Currently working to help my team produce good quality Apps.

 I blog from time to time about my journey as a developer.
 [My blog posts](https://elazizi.com/blog) have had over 300k reads and have been featured on Dev’s top 7, Medium top 20 recommended stories.

 I'm actively involved in the open-source community as a maintainer and contributor.
-Maintaining 10M downloads/year and 1k stars on GitHub react component package and submitting some PRs to projects I usually use such us react-native and Gatsbyjs.
+Maintaining [10M downloads/year and 1k stars on GitHub react component package](https://react-popup.elazizi.com/) and submitting some PRs to projects I usually use such us react-native and Gatsbyjs.

 I'm also a [DevC Casablanca co-lead](https://www.facebook.com/groups/DevC.Casablanca/), I do my best sharing my knowledge and helping with events organization.